-Beat Saber Custom Mapping Tutorial #1: Getting Stated
+Beat Saber Mapping Tutorial #1: Getting Started

-I want to emphasize from this video is playtesting your maps.
+I want to emphasize how important it is to play test your maps.
 Find what feels good as far as movements go and make notes that fit well with the song to make it an enjoyable experience.

-Beat Saber Custom Mapping Tutorial #4: Lighting Basics
+Beat Saber Mapping Tutorial : Lighting Basics

 This tutorial shows the basics to lighting a map and gives a quick look at how I personally like to light my maps to a song.